 it will not be a focus of this course.
 However, some aspects of this

-area that were not covered in the previous course, in particular the
+area that are not covered in that course, in particular the

 Tentative list of topics to be covered during the semester: